Avanade/Beef/src/Beef.Core/README.md

 ### ExecutionContext

-This [`ExecutionContext`](./ExecutionContext.cs) a foundational class that is integral to the underlying execution.
+The [`ExecutionContext`](./ExecutionContext.cs) is a foundational class that is integral to the underlying execution.
 It represents a thread-bound (request) execution context - enabling the availability of the likes of `Username` at anytime.
 The context is passed between executing threads for the owning request.

 An implementor may choose to inherit from this class and add additional capabilities as required.